Crock Pot Dog Food: It started with a sick beagle.ย

 Ingredients

-• 1 each oil or crock pot liner
+- 1 each coconut oil or crock pot liner

 Instructions